AvaloniaUI/avalonia-docs/docs/tutorials/todo-list-app/add-item-buttons.md

 The reactive command is part of _ReactiveUI_.
 For an introduction to this concept, see [here](../../concepts/reactiveui/reactive-command.md).
 :::

 Although there is nothing special about the cancel button, a reactive command is declared for that as well.
-You will see later how this will allow the output from both commands to be handled in the same place. &#x20;
+You will see later how this will allow the output from both commands to be handled in the same place.

 Both reactive command objects are then created in the constructor.
 The OK command defines a function that passes a to do item parameter.
-The cancel command has an empty object parameter.&#x20;
+The cancel command has an empty object parameter.

 ```csharp
 var isValidObservable = this.WhenAnyValue(